fhstp/SoniControl/README.md

 ## Getting Started

+* The folder "SoniControl" contains the code for the Android SoniControl app.

+* The folder "SoniControl_Octave" contains the prototypes developed during the SoniControl project using GNU Octave.

+### Documentation

 * User documentation available on our website: [sonicontrol.fhstp.ac.at/documentation](http://sonicontrol.fhstp.ac.at/documentation)

 * Developer documentation available on our website: [sonicontrol.fhstp.ac.at/documentation](http://sonicontrol.fhstp.ac.at/documentation)

-The project was developed using Android Studio 3.

 ### Prerequisites

+* The project was developed using Android Studio 3.

 * In order to compile the project, you will need to download the [Superpowered SDK](http://superpowered.com/), and link to it in the local.properties file (at the root of the Android Studio project) e.g. : superpowered.dir=[some_path]/SuperpoweredSDK/Superpowered